NVIDIA-AI-Blueprints/quantitative-portfolio-optimization/CONTRIBUTING.md

 - **Issues**: Open an issue for bugs or questions
 - **Discussions**: Use GitHub Discussions for general questions
 - **Documentation**: Check the README and module-specific docs

-## Recognition

-Contributors will be acknowledged in release notes and documentation.
-Thank you for helping make NVIDIA GPU-Accelerated Portfolio Optimization better!

 ## Signing Your Work